 Stale content is increasingly a liability in GEO, particularly for engines like Gemini that actively retrieve live web content.

-Establish a systematic review cycle for your highest-priority pages:
+Establish a systematic review cycle for the highest-priority pages:

-• Identify the 10 to 20 pages most likely to be cited in AI answers for your key queries.
+- Identify the 10 to 20 pages most likely to be cited in AI answers for key queries.

-• When you update, make meaningful changes.
+- When updating, make meaningful changes.
 Add new data, refresh examples, correct outdated claims.
 Superficial changes don't signal freshness to AI retrieval systems.

 The brands consistently ahead in AI visibility don't just publish more, they maintain what they've published.